SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### TBD - Admin - DataMiner System overview overhaul [TBD]

-The Dataminer system overview page got an UI overhaul to be more inline with our upcoming new design.
+The user interface of the DataMiner System overview page has been adjusted to be more in line with our upcoming new design.

-Users will now be able to see new cards when a certain node is having an issue with one of the following:
+Users will now be able to see new cards when a certain node has an issue involving the cloud connection or port, if the DMS is offline, or if the node cannot be reached by other nodes.

-- Cloud connection
-- DMS Offline
-- Port
-- Not reachable by other nodes

 If everything is fine, no cards will be displayed.

 #### TBD - Admin - Organization overview overhaul [ID_38960]

-The Organization overview page got an UI overhaul to be more inline with our upcoming new design.
+The user interface of the Organization overview page has been adjusted to be more in line with our upcoming new design.

-Users will now be able to see all the DataMiner systems in a table on the organization overview.
-This new table will include the name, url, network setup and status of the DataMiner system.

-The network setup column will show if 1 or more nodes within the system are having potential issues.
+It will now include an overview of all DataMiner Systems in a table, which will include the name, URL, network setup, and status of each DataMiner System.
+The network setup column will show if one or more nodes within the system are having potential issues.

 #### 21 February 2024 - Fix - Improved catalog search performance [ID_38865]